MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

  > [!TIP]
    > * Any changes to the BU data separation configuration will trigger a full refresh.
 If your instance is in incremental mode, then a full refresh needs to be triggered manually after changes have been made.

-Data that are tied to a customer profile, e.g., activities, customer measures, intelligence output, and enrichments inherit the business unit ownership from the associated profile.
+Data that are tied to a customer profile, for example, activities, customer measures, intelligence output, and enrichments inherit the business unit ownership from the associated profile.

 Intelligence models are trained on all data, i.e., no business unit data separation is enforced on training data.